wazuh/wazuh-documentation/source/user-manual/kibana-app/wazuh-rbac.rst

 RBAC manages the system resources and is a layer between the software and its clients.
 This layer works at a low level within the software Wazuh ensuring that all API endpoints are protected and appropriately managed.

 RBAC has two authentication methods, and the first of these is access through the relationship between users and roles.
-This method is the classic method in which a client provides a username-password and is based on the relationship of the specified user.
+This method is the classic method in which a client provides a username-password based on the relationship of the specified user.
 It will obtain the designated permissions for it.
 In the following link, you can find more information about how to `assign roles to a user <https://documentation.wazuh.com/current/user-manual/api/rbac/configuration.html#assign-roles-to-a-user>`_.

 .. thumbnail:: ../../images/kibana-app/rbac_scheme.png
     :title: Keys
     :align: left
     :width: 100%

 The second method of access is based on the relationship between the rules and the roles of the system.
 In this way, each rule satisfied by the authorization context provided by the administrator will grant all the roles associated with it.
-Each rule can be associated with one or several roles.
+Each rule can be related to one or several roles.
 If it is successfully checked, the user will have the permissions given by the roles associated with the satisfied rules.
 In the following link, you can find more information about `the authorization context <https://documentation.wazuh.com/current/user-manual/api/rbac/auth_context.html#authorization-context>`_.

 .. thumbnail:: ../../images/kibana-app/rbac_scheme2.png
     :title: Keys
     :align: left
     :width: 100%

 Below we will focus on the second method.
 This access system is based on authorization contexts, which will be checked by each of the system rules.
-Every rule satisfied by an authorization context will give certain roles to the user who presents the authorization context.
+Every rule satisfied by an authorization context will give specific roles to the user who presents the authorization context.

-Wazuh RBAC system works in both non-clustered and clustered environments, this last one being totally transparent to it.
-RBAC can grant permissions on the different nodes of a cluster and work independently because all the information is always stored in the master node.
+Wazuh RBAC system works in both non-clustered and clustered environments, being this last one transparent to it.
+RBAC can grant permissions on the different cluster nodes and work independently because all the information is always stored in the master node.

 RBAC at Wazuh’s UI
 ------------------

 As indicated in the scheme, an authorization context can either be created or obtained by some means.
-To illustrate this, we will work on a use case where there will be an environment with 10 agents.
+To illustrate this, we will work on a use case where there will be an environment with ten agents.

 These agents are divided into two different groups.
-On the one hand, the agents 001, 002, 003, 004, 005, and 006 belong to the Framework group.
-On the other hand, the agents 006, 007, 008, 009, and 010 belong to the group US-WEST.
-This is the current state of this environment:
+On one side, the agents 001, 002, 003, 004, 005, and 006 belong to the Framework group.
+On the other side, the agents 006, 007, 008, 009, and 010 belong to the group US-WEST.
+You can see in the picture below the current state of this environment:

 .. thumbnail:: ../../images/kibana-app/0.1.overview_framework_group.png
     :title: Keys